 Should you choose to invest in LEGO treat it like any other investment; professionally.
 Don’t mix business and pleasure.
-Keep a cool and rational head, define your investment objectives.
+Keep a calm and rational head; define your investment objectives.
 Legos in unopened boxes stacked vertically will hold their value through the years.
-If the Legos are used you will still be able to sell them but your profit will be much lower.
+If the Legos are used, you will still be able to sell them, but your profit will be much lower.

 Buy 2 Sets